Sravanthi-rameswarapu/Book-Recommendation-System/README.md

 # Mood-Based Book Recommendation System

-This project recommends books based on the user's mood using machine learning techniques and the Goodreads dataset.
+This project recommends books based on the user's selected mood using machine learning.

 ## Technologies Used
 - Python